-The Company identifies itself as one reportable segment, SIFCO, which is a manufacturer of forgings and machined components for the A&E markets.
+The Company identifies itself as one operating segment, SIFCO, which is a manufacturer of forgings and machined components for the A&E markets.

 Geographic net sales are based on location of customer.
-The United States of America is the single largest country for unaffiliated customer sales, accounting for 72% and 66% of consolidated net sales in fiscal 2022 and 2021, respectively.
-No other single country represents greater than 10% of consolidated net sales in fiscal 2022 and 2021.
-Net sales to unaffiliated customers located in various European countries accounted for 19% and 18% of consolidated net sales in fiscal 2022 and 8% of consolidated net sales in fiscal 2022 and 8% of consolidated net sales in fiscal 2022 and 8% of consolidated net sales in fiscal 2022 and 8% of consolidated net sales in fiscal 2022 and 8% of consolidated net sales in fiscal 2022 and 2021, respectively.
+The United States of America is the single largest country for unaffiliated customer sales, accounting for 59% and 72% of consolidated net sales in fiscal 2023 and 2022, respectively.
+No other single country represents greater than 10% of consolidated net sales in fiscal 2023 and 2022.
+Net sales to unaffiliated customers located in various European countries accounted for 29% and 19% of consolidated net sales in fiscal 2023 and 2022, respectively.
+Net sales to unaffiliated customers located in various Asian countries accounted for 7% and 6% of consolidated net sales in fiscal 2023 and 2022, respectively.
+Other North American countries represent 6% and 3% of consolidated net sales in fiscal 2023 and 2022, respectively.

-Substantially all of the Company's operations and identifiable assets are located within the United States with the exception of its non-U.S. subsidiary located in Maniago, Italy.
-The identifiable assets for the Company's foreign subsidiaries as of September 30, 2022 were \$15,219 compared with \$19,586 as of September 30, 2021.
+The majority of the Company's operations and identifiable assets are located within the United States with the exception of its non-U.S. subsidiary located in Maniago, Italy.
+The identifiable assets for the Company's foreign subsidiaries as of September 30, 2023 were \$16,460, or 17% of total assets, compared with \$15,219, of 16% of total assets, as of September 30, 2022.

-2022 2021
+2023 2022

 Long-Lived Assets

-United States \$ 51,801 54,109
+United States \$ 47,261 51,801

-Europe 6,686 8,986
+Europe 7,258 6,686

-\$ 58,487 63,095
+\$ 54,519 58,487

-At September 30, 2022, approximately 179 of the hourly plant personnel are represented by three separate collective bargaining agreements.
+At September 30, 2023, approximately 189 of the hourly plant personnel are represented by three separate collective bargaining agreements.
 The table below shows the expiration dates of the collective bargaining agreements.

-Plant locations Expiration date
+Plant location S Expiration date

 Cleveland, Ohio (unit 1) May 15, 2025

 Cleveland, Ohio (unit 2) March 31, 2025

 Maniago, Italy June 30, 2024